igr/exemplatory/toystory/README.md

 > If you add a new statistic, how many places in the code you need to change?
 Can it be just one?
 > Can you add a new statistic calculation and force the developer to apply it at all right places?

+⚠️ Important note: the purpose of this example is NOT to calculate the results.
+Yes, you will probably use DB, or whatever.
+The focus here is the _capabilities of the programming languages_.

 Read the [../Guidelines.md](../Guidelines.md) for more information about coding style, naming, etc.

 ## Solutions